zlzxFCC/zlzxFCC.github.io/_posts/2015-06-12-timeline-tutorial.md

 tags: [ 'tutorial' ]
 ---
-One of the coolest features of { Personal } is that enables you to tell your life's story in the form of a timeline of photos, dates and text descriptions.
+One of the coolest features of { Personal } is that enables you to tell your life's story in the form of a时间轴of photos, dates and text descriptions.

-The Timeline is controlled by the following variables:
+The时间轴is controlled by the following variables:

 <pre><code data-trim class="yaml">
 events: